 Allan Water is high on the eastern side of Burgh Hill, one mile north of Priesthoagh on the Hawick to Priesthoagh road in Scotland.
 It's altitude is 290 metres.

-It is important to note that Thom's geometry correctly focuses on the inside faces of the stones placed on the central axis but around outsides on the minor axis.
-Thom's survey is therefore corrupt.
+It is important to note that Thom's geometry focuses on the inside faces of some stones and the outsides of others.
+His survey is therefore corrupt.

-The site for Allan Water was carefully chosen for the way the summer solstice sun rises behind the 424-metre high "Rubers Law" some nine miles away.
+The site for Allan Water was carefully chosen for the way the summer solstice sun rises behind the 424-metre high "Rubers Law" some nine miles distant.
 Scotland has several pyramid-like "Laws" which seem to rise out of empty plains.
-Rubers Law is probably the largest.
+Rubers Law is probably the largest of them all.

 So this egg was placed to take advantage of the Law to its northeast and its particular alignment with the sun.

-However, when viewed along the axis of the monument we find that the landscape falls away and this allows the northernmost moon, to rise a tad early.
-In fact, with an axis of 38 degrees, Allan Water's axis falls short of the Major Standstill by three degrees, like Woodhenge's Rings E and F.
+However, when viewed along the axis of the monument we find that because the landscape falls away it allows the northernmost moon to rise a tad early.
+In fact, with an axis of 38 degrees, Allan Water's axis falls short of the Major Standstill by three degrees - like at Stanton Drew.

-95. Allan Water's geometry is not perfect but it probably satisfied those who constructed it.
+95. Working to inside faces only, Allan Water's geometry is not perfect but probably satisfied those who constructed it.

-96. Allan Water is based on the outer ring of Avebury's Windmill Hill.
+96. Allan Water is partly based on the outer ring of Avebury's Windmill Hill.

 We have superimposed the geometry of Ring A Windmill Hill over the geometry of Allan Water to show the similarity.
 Bear in mind though that Windmill Hill is twenty five times larger than Allen Water.